asyncgui/asynckivy/README.md

     p = subprocess.Popen(...)
     returncode = await ak_process(p)

-    # wait until EITHER the button is pressed OR 5sec passes
+    # wait until EITHER a button is pressed OR 5sec passes
     tasks = await ak.or_(
         ak.event(button, 'on_press'),
         ak.sleep(5),
     )
     print("The button was pressed" if tasks[0].done else "5sec passed")

-    # wait until BOTH the button is pressed AND 5sec passes"
+    # wait until BOTH a button is pressed AND 5sec passes"
     tasks = await ak.and_(
         ak.event(button, 'on_press'),
         ak.sleep(5),
     )

-    # wait for the completion of animation
+    # wait for the completion of an animation
     await ak.animate(button, width=200, t='in_out_quad', d=.5)
 ak.start(some_task(some_button))
 ```